 [PDF Version]

-What is a base station in a wireless network?
+What is a base station in a telecommunications network?

-What is a GSM base station?
+What are the basic functions of a base station?